24 New Ground

 Nodding his head, Sammil acquiesced to his fate.
 Tasia’s sudden appearance by his side startled him.
 Seeing his companion wore the same clothing as before did provide some comfort.

-“If I am to die,” Sammil said, “At least it won’t be on a ship.”
+“Well, if I am to die,” Sammil said, “at least it won’t be on a ship.”